Kawser420/Do-You-Love-Me/README.md

 - Make the "No" button movement constrained to visible bounds to avoid overflow.
 - Replace the video with an optimized GIF or WebM for smaller size.
 - Add responsive size tweaks for smaller screens.

+### Contributing

+- Small tweaks and UX improvements are welcome.
+Fork the repo, create a feature branch, and open a PR.

 ### License